cubicdaiya/slackboard/README.md

 ### Synchronous notification with slackboard-cli

-From v0.3.0 `slackboard-cli` sends a notification-request to Slackboard asynchronously by default.
+From v0.3.0 `slackboard-cli` sends a notification-request to `slackboard` asynchronously by default.
-If you want to send a notification-request to Slackboard synchronously, you may add the option `-sync` to `slackboard-cli`.
+If you want to send a notification-request to `slackboard` synchronously, you may add the option `-sync` to `slackboard-cli`.

 ```
 echo message | slackboard-cli -t test -s slackboard-host:29800 -sync